YDIN/Delivery-Model/docs/new-developer-onboarding-checklist.md

 Review internal documentation to ensure all tool and internal process explanations are up to date.

+Ensure that the step-by-step instructions to set up the development environment is available and up to date.

+Select and involve the key contact for the new developer to ask help from during the first days.

 ### 1.2.
 Inform stakeholders

 Inform all relevant stakeholders about new developer joining: